 The Department of Health Education

 Leveraging our shared commitments to patient and community health, we work collaboratively and synergistically to enhance efforts across the hospital system for maximum impact on individual, family, and community health.
-Our expertise in capacity building, content development, facilitation, and training allows us to provide internal consultation services to Mount Sinai departments and staff seeking to strengthen their programming and improve health outcomes.

 We would be honored to partner with you.